Baton Rouge Magnet High School: History

 The school also was used in 2009 as a location for the filming of parts of the film Ticking Clock.

 The school had been temporarily moved to the old Lee High School building, due to renovations being done on the 1925 campus.
 Students returned to the renovated campus on August 8, 2012.

-In 2025, the school, along with other areas around Baton Rouge, was used as the main filming location for the movie Reelection, starring Tony Danza.
+In 2025, the school, along with other areas around Baton Rouge, was used as the main filming location for the movie Re-Election, starring Tony Danza.

 Distinctions and awards

 The school was awarded the Blue Ribbon for Academic Excellence for the school years 1982–83 and 2003–04.
 The school offers 27 Advanced Placement classes, including Science Lab, with an additional American Government course speculated for 2008–2009.
 It has 20 honors courses, two dual enrollment courses through Baton Rouge Community College, and three foreign languages; French I-V, Spanish I-V, Latin I-V. Greek is offered sporadically and was last offered in 2012–2013.
 Due to faculty shortage, since 2007 Russian is no longer available.
 Similarly, German is no longer available as of 2022.
 Having a college-preparatory Magnet program, the school employs a rigorous curriculum resulting in almost all of its graduates attending college.
 The 270 students graduating in 2006 were offered over $8 million in college scholarships, with almost all going on to enter college.

 Four graduates have also gone on to be named Rhodes Scholars after college.

 It received a special award in 2004 from the Kennedy Center in Washington, D.C., distinguishing it as one of five schools in the nation excelling in performing arts.
 It was one of two high schools to receive this award.
 On March 21, 2005, the school performed and displayed aspects of its arts and performances programs on one of the Kennedy Center's Millennium Stages.